 A month passed and the April suddenly started getting intolerably hot and stuffy.
 I fell to my old habit of pulling out a mattress on the terrace, fixing up a mosquito net on sticks and sleeping under the open sky.
 The nights were hot to start with but once past the midnight, the wind would pick up thick with the fragrance of night jasmine.
 Early in the morning, a batch of cuckoos would break into a duel, calling louder and louder over the mad cawing of the crows in the nearby park.
 But it was not till the late morning sun would pinch me hard that I’d undo the camp.
 One night though, much before the clamouring of the birds began, I found myself awake and gazing at a pair of white sneakers, inches from my face.
 A pair of rose-white legs arose from the shoes and as my eyes travelled upwards, a tall white statue hovered over me under the full milk moon.
 I stood bolt upright with a jerk, mosquito net and all, and found myself staring at two large eyes framed in golden hair.
 I was about to rend the night with my alarmed gibberish when the mouth spoke, ‘Hi!
 I’m so sorry!
 I’m so sorry!
 I am Veera…!’

 She was trying to shake my hand through the net.
 I was returning from my somnolence quickly, gathering that she was probably the famed model I’d been hearing about.
-I pushed the net away from my body swiftly, wide awake by now, and realized how truly beautiful she was and importantly, how fully dressed!
+I pushed the net away from my body swiftly, wide awake by now, and realized how truly beautiful she was, like Brooke Shields come off the wall!
 But she seemed to be deeply upset about something.

 ‘I know you have a bike, please!
 Will you drop me to the airport, please?
 I will pay you!’
 Veera was speaking very quickly, like those characters in the movies.